vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_h5_plugin_windows.md

 - You upgraded an existing vSphere Integrated Containers 1.2.x appliance to a newer 1.2.y version.
 For information about upgrading the vSphere Integrated Containers appliance, see [Upgrade the vSphere Integrated Containers Appliance](upgrade_appliance.md).
 - Log in to the Windows system on which vCenter Server is running.
 You must perform all of the steps in this procedure on this Windows system.
 - Go to http://<i>upgraded_vic_appliance_address</i> in a Web browser, download the new version of the vSphere Integrated Containers Engine package, `vic_1.2.y.tar.gz`, and unpack it on the Desktop.
+- Obtain the vCenter Server certificate thumbprint.
+For information about how to obtain and verify the certificate thumbprint, see [Obtain the Certificate Thumbprint of vCenter Server or an ESXi Host](obtain_thumbprint.md).

 **Procedure**

 3. Run the upgrade script and follow the prompts.<pre>%USERPROFILE%\Desktop\vic\ui\vCenterForWindows\upgrade.bat</pre>
 	1. Enter the IP address of the vCenter Server instance.
 	1. Enter the user name and password for the vCenter Server administrator account.
-	2. Enter **yes** to confirm that you trust the host and wait for the install process to finish.
+	2. Enter **yes** if the vCenter Server certificate thumbprint is legitimate, and wait for the install process to finish.
 10. When the installation finishes, stop and restart the services of your management clients.
 	1. Restart the HTML5 vSphere Client service.<pre>service-control --stop vsphere-ui</pre><pre>service-control --start vsphere-ui</pre>
 	2. Restart the Flex-based vSphere Web Client service.<pre>service-control --stop vsphere-client</pre><pre>service-control --start vsphere-client</pre>